astropy/astropy/docs/io/fits/index.rst

 default, and this value is obtained from the configuration item ``astropy.io.fits.Conf.use_memmap``.

 This has minimal impact on smaller files as well, though some operations, such as reading the array data sequentially, may incur some additional overhead.
-On 32-bit systems, arrays larger than 2 to 3 GB cannot be mmap'd (which is fine, because by that point you are likely to run out of physical memory anyways), but 64-bit systems are much less limited in this respect.

 .. warning::
     When opening a file with ``memmap=True``, because of how mmap works this